pages-themes/minimal/pages/tools.md

 <p><a href="http://newteditor.org/" target="_blank">Newt</a> is a free, web-based, open source viewer and editor for pathways in <a href="http://sbgn.github.io/sbgn/" target="_blank">Systems Biology Graphical Notation</a>.
 It is written with a series of libraries and extensions based on <a href="http://js.cytoscape.org/" target="_blank">Cytoscape.js</a>.</p>

-<p>Newt is developed to make it easy to design SBGN diagrams: rich yet minimalistic user-friendly IU; support for developing maps from scratch; automatic layout facilities; full support for complexes, compartments and submaps; state-of-the-art complexity management through hide-show and collapse-expand functionalities; advanced diagramming with grid and alignment support, resizing and styling map objects, and more.</p>
+<p>Newt is developed to make it easy to design SBGN diagrams: rich yet minimalistic user-friendly UI; support for developing maps from scratch; automatic layout facilities; full support for complexes, compartments and submaps; state-of-the-art complexity management through hide-show and collapse-expand functionalities; advanced diagramming with grid and alignment support, resizing and styling map objects, and more.</p>

 ### yEd Graph Editor